 What is RPL?

-ASQA’s Standards for Registered Training Organisations (RTOs) 2015 state that training providers are required to recognise prior learning of individual learners, unless the requirements of the training package or licensing requirements prevent this.
+ASQA’s Standards for Registered Training Organisations (RTOs) 2015 state that training providers are required to recognise prior learning of individual learners unless the requirements of the training package or licensing requirements prevent this.
+[Read full]

 A typical RPL process for training providers includes the following stages:

-The benefits for learners to undertake the process of applying for RPL are many.
+The benefits for learners to apply for recognition of prior learning are many.
 Not only does it shorten the amount of time required to earn a qualification but it allows learners to become eligible for courses that they may not have the required formal qualifications for.
 This will be an especially attractive option for those learners who are time poor.

 Communicating your RPL application process and making it as clear and straightforward as possible may be enough to set your RTO ahead of the rest.